 Our memoir-writing group helps survivors record and preserve their stories.
 By taking the time to help these survivors tell their stories, we are helping to establish their legacy and ensure that we never forget this history.
 Our kind and trained JFCS East Bay social workers facilitate this effort.

-Some of the Holocaust survivors served by our Holocaust Survivor Services program are identified by our staff as being especially isolated or having a particular need for volunteer support.
-In these cases, we match survivors with a volunteer who can provide weekly home visits and develop a friendship with the client.
-It’s always nice, but not required, when we can match survivors with a volunteer who speaks their first language.
+For Holocaust survivors who are especially isolated or have a need for extra support, we match them with a volunteer who may offer weekly home visits and develop a friendship with the client.
+When possible, we try to match survivors with a volunteer who speaks their first language.
 This kind of connection encourages bonding and relationship-building.

-Volunteers who work with survivors receive an extra level of training to guide them in how to approach this population of seniors.
-Volunteers need to be skillful and patient listeners and feel at ease around survivors who might have emotional and/or physical difficulties or frailties.
-Volunteers especially need to be sensitive to the personal histories of the survivor community.
-Some survivors welcome the opportunity to talk about their experiences and may tell their stories to a volunteer once a relationship is built.
-In other cases, survivors develop lasting friendships with their volunteers without ever talking about their wartime experiences.
+Volunteers who work with survivors receive special training to guide them in how to approach this population of seniors.
+Volunteers need to be skillful and patient listeners and to feel at ease around individuals who may have emotional and/or physical difficulties.
+Volunteers need to also be sensitive to the personal histories of the survivor community.

 JFCS East Bay volunteers working with Holocaust survivors offer a range of support, including:

 - Visiting a survivor in their home to provide companionship.